srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

    Once deleted, the Group Enrollment is completely removed from DPS, and would need to be recreated to add it back.

-    > [!NOTE] If you delete an enrollment group for a certificate, devices that have the certificate in their certificate chain might still be able to enroll if a different, enabled enrollment group still exists for the root certificate or another intermediate certificate higher up in their certificate chain.
+    > **Note**:  If you delete an enrollment group for a certificate, devices that have the certificate in their certificate chain might still be able to enroll if a different, enabled enrollment group still exists for the root certificate or another intermediate certificate higher up in their certificate chain.

 #### Task 2: Retire the device from the IoT Hub